New Jersey Route 13: Collapse and demands for new bridge (1962–1964)

-By 1960, the structural integrity of the Lovelandtown Bridge came into question.
+By 1960, the usefulness of the Lovelandtown Bridge came into question.
 The New Jersey State Highway Department felt that the bridge was structurally safe and able to support up to 20 tons (18.14 tonnes).
 However, local officials felt the bridge was unsafe, especially for vehicles such as school buses.
 Additionally, the bridge, which was supported by wooden pilings, was starting to fail and erode.
 The expected failure occurred during the Ash Wednesday Storm of 1962 on March 5, when the storm and tides on the Intracostal Waterway wiped out a section of the bridge.
 A temporary structure to replace the bridge opened in May 1962.

 In the meantime, proposals were made for a permanent replacement structure.
 Early proposals noted the bridge would take about three months to rebuild.
 Point Pleasant Police Chief William Beecroft, who voiced concerns about the integrity of the bridge in 1960 and 1962, proposed a new tunnel across the Intracoastal Waterway to replace the Route 88 and Route 13 bridges.
 Beecroft speculated that the new tunnel would be cheaper to build in the long run and make things easier for emergency vehicles who would not have to deal with drawbridges.
 The State Highway Department considered a new tunnel for Route 13, but quickly discarded the idea by October due to excessive costs, though Beecroft would bring it up again as an option if there were a hearing.

 In November 1962, the State Highway Department made plans to build a new 45 ft high fixed structure over the waterway.
 However, this plan was opposed by multiple agencies and individuals because yachts would be unable to use the waterway with a fixed structure.
 One of these was Assemblyman William T. Hiering, a Republican from Ocean County who asked the United States Army Corps of Engineers to hold a public hearing on such a bridge; this hearing would occur on December 27.
 However, the State Highway Department also supported an option for a 30 ft high drawbridge that would accommodate yacht users and only have to be opened once in a while.
 Such a plan would cost about $2 million.

 By February 1964, the State Highway Department switched its plan to a vertical-lift bridge.
 This new bridge would be able to open to as high as 100 ft in the air and allow room for yachts to go through.
 The delay in action by the Highway Department was being slammed by the borough of Point Pleasant by December 1964.
 Dr. Ronald V. Crescenzo, one of the members of the borough council wanted a bus ban over the replaced structure until a new one could be built.
 The borough also wanted to be absolved of any responsibility and liability in case of another structural failure.
 They did, however, support a new vertical-lift bridge with the 25 ft high lift that could raise to 70 ft in the air.